jenna-jordan/git-novice-speedrun/episodes/4_track-changes.md

 Let's create a file called `mars.txt` that contains some notes about the Red Planet's suitability as a base.

-Make sure you have the Explorer pane open in VS Code, and click the "New File" button.
+Make sure you have the Explorer pane open in VS Code, and **click the "New File" button**.

 Name the file `mars.txt`.
-Click the file to open it in a tab to edit.

 Type the text below into the `mars.txt` file:

 ```output
 Cold and dry, but everything is my favorite color

 ```

+Make sure to end the file with a newline!

 Save the file.